Forcepoint/fp-pta-host-template-windows-10-test/README.md

 You may also notice that there's no place to specify your own Windows Key.
 That's because the Terraform process is where the real key is applied.
 The one in the Autounattend.xml file is bogus and provided by Microsoft for just this sort of scenario.

-## Jenkins

-You can run this packer process on your own machine if you want, but I don't see that as necessary.
-I suggest waiting till you have your PTA Controller, Gitlab, and Artifactory instances setup to then run this through a job on the PTA Controller.

 ## Useful Links